2025 Badwater 135

-The 2025 Badwater 135 ultramarathon race, known as the toughest ultramarathon in the world, started on July 7 and concluded on July 9.
+The 2025 Badwater Ultramarathon started on July 7 and concluded on July 9.

 The race started in Badwater Basin, California's Death Valley and ended at Whitney Portal, the trailhead to Mount Whitney.

 In the men's division, Norwegian ultra runner Simen Holvik crossed the finish line as the winner with a time of 21:47:45.

 In the women's division, American runner Marisa Lizak claimed victory, finishing with a one-hour lead over the second-place competitor.

-Starting in the Badwater Basin, at 85 m the lowest elevation point in North America, the ultramarathon takes competitors through three mountain ranges for a total elevation gain of 4450 m it temperatures upwards of 40 °C.

-Race temperature

 On July 8, midway through the race, temperatures in the area rose to 117 °F, or 47 °C.